WolfDan/elm-ssr/README.md

 ## Elm SSR experiment

-This is a Elm ssr experiment, it uses Razzle to server the http responses
+This is a Elm ssr experiment, it uses Razzle to server the http responses.
+`razzle.config.js` is the equivalent to `webpack.config.js`

 ### This repository still wip, I need to fix some issues with Elm webpack loader isn't working correctly with Razzle webpack...